ChrisWiegman/chriswiegman.com/content/decommissioned-tech.md

 title: Decommissioned Tech
 description: "A list and archive of software and hardware that is no longer in my computing toolbox."
 type: page
-date: 2024-09-10T00:08:49+00:00
+date: 2024-10-19T12:00:00+00:00
 ---

 For 10 years before building this permanent page I wrote annual posts documenting my tech.
-While there are bits and pieces I still use in some of it, for the most part changes in tech and jobs mean that most of the things listed over the years are "decommissioned&#8221; tech that I'm no longer using.
+While there are bits and pieces I still use in some of it, for the most part changes in tech and jobs mean that most of the things listed over the years are "decommissioned" tech that I'm no longer using.
 Here are the links to those posts by year.

 [2021][1] | [2020][2] | [2019][3] | [2018][4] | [2017][5] | [2016][6] | [2015][7] | [2014][8] | [2013][9] | [2012][10]